maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    .. versionadded:: 2.8

-The following functions implement an iteration protocol for objects, allowing to iterate through all key-value pairs in an object.
-The items are not returned in any particular order, as this would require sorting due to the internal hashtable implementation.
+The following functions can be used to iterate through all key-value pairs in an object.
+The items are returned in the order they were inserted to the object.

 .. function:: void *json_object_iter(json_t *object)